qmk/qmk_firmware/docs/keycodes.md

 # Keycodes Overview

 When defining a [keymap](keymap.md) each key needs a valid key definition.
-This page documents the symbols that correspond to keycodes that are available to you in QMK.
+This page documents the symbols for each keycode that is available in QMK.

-This is a reference only.
-Each group of keys links to the page documenting their functionality in more detail.
+This page is for reference only.
+Each group of keys on this page links to another page that documents their functionality in more detail.

 ## Basic Keycodes :id=basic-keycodes